-- \ Home occupations - Private garages and parking areas - Private swimming pools for the use of residents and their nonpaying guests - \ The parking of one unoccupied recreational trailer no more than 24 feet in length; trailer shall not be visible from the public right-of-way \ The storage of one recreational boat either in a building or in the rear - The storage of one recreational boat either in a building or in the rear yard; boat shall not be visible from the public right-of-way - \ The keeping of dogs, cats, and other household pets - Other accessory uses and buildings appurtenant to a permitted use, including, but not limited to, associational meetings, religious gatherings, and social activities.
+- Home occupation - Private garages and parking areas - Private swimming pools for the use of residents and their nonpaying - The parking of one unoccupied recreational trailer no more than 24 feet in length; trailer shall not be visible from the public right-of-way - The storage of one recreational boat either in a building or in the rear yard; boat shall not be visible from the public right-of-way - The keeping of dogs, cats, and other household pets - Other accessory uses and buildings appurtenant to a permitted use, including, but not limited to, associational meetings, religious gatherings, and social activities

-Short Term Uses (Phase 3, T4):
+Short Term Uses (Phase 4, T4):

-Throughout the duration of build-out at Tucker Hill, a variety of short term buildings and structures necessary for construction, maintenance, and home/ lot sales shall be allowed.
-These buildings and structures may include, but are not limited to: materials and equipment storage facilities, maintenance shops, landscape holding areas (may include greenhouses and be enclosed or open), field offices (construction, surveying, engineering, infrastructure, horticulture, etc), community (discovery) centers and builder models.
+Throughout the duration of build-out at Tucker Hill, a variety of short term buildings and structures necessary for construction, maintenance, and home buildings and structures necessary for construction, maintenance, and nome/ lot sales shall be allowed.
+These buildings and structures may include, but are not limited to: materials and equipment storage facilities, maintenance shops, landscape holding areas (may include greenhouses and be enclosed or open), field offices (construction, surveying, engineering, infrastructure, horticul-ture, etc), community (discovery) centers and builder models.